 Had bred Cane Corso/pit bull mixes

-Mark Dale and Mary Matthews had in 2014-2016 bred, raised, and advertised for sale Cane Corso and pit bull mixed breed puppies.
+Mary Matthews (then known as Mary Evans) had in 2014-2016 bred, raised, and advertised for sale Cane Corso and pit bull mixed breed puppies.
 Pit bulls and pit mixes, including Cane Corso/pit mixes, had to November 1, 2019 killed at least 471 Americans and Canadians in 37 years; Great Danes had killed just three.

 But, without mentioning the household background with Cane Corsos, pit bulls, and their mixes, Mark Dale Matthews made repeated efforts after the fatal attack on his estranged wife to portray the Great Danes found at the scene as uniquely dangerous.